AdobeDocs/experience-platform.en/help/web-sdk/commands/sendmediaevent.md

 ### Session complete {#session-complete}

 The `media.sessionComplete` event type is used to track when a media session completes.
-This event should be sent when the media session completes.
+This event should be sent when the end of the main content is reached.

 >[!BEGINTABS]